 Sandy soils with a neutral pH are also preferable.

 Step 3 – When To Plant Carrots

-Carrot seeds should be sown between 3 to 5 weeks at the beginning of spring before the last frost date.
+Carrot seeds should be sown between 3 to 5 weeks before the last frost date.
 The ground should be soft enough and moist but not wet.

 Generally, carrots are not grown from seedling and rather the seeds are sown directly into the soil as carrots don’t transplant at all well.

 Places that get too hot in summer might find that their carrots bolt to flower more quickly, so they are best grown in the early spring and early autumn/fall.
 This way you will also get two harvests from a carrot patch.